nazish-parvez/Background-Color-Changer-using-React-JS/README.md

-# 🎨 Background Color Changer using React JSssssss
+# 🎨 Background Color Changer using React JSsssss

 A simple ReactJS application that changes the background color of the page.
 This project is built using Vite for fast development.